TheCarsonWest/TheCarsonWest.github.io/test/content/Classes and Objects.md

 ## [Classes and Objects](./../classes-and-objects/)

 ### What are [Classes and Objects](./../classes-and-objects/)?
 In Python, classes are blueprints for creating objects.
 An object is an instance of a class, containing data and methods specific to that object.
-Classes define the attributes (variables) and methods ([functions](./../functions/)) that objects of that class will have.
+Classes define the attributes (variables) and methods ([Python Functions](./../python-functions/)) that objects of that class will have.

 ### How to Use Classes
 **Creating a Class:**